 Full-time classes are scheduled during the week, daily from 9.00am to 4.00pm

 *Classes run across these days and times.
-Detailed timetable information is available on enrolment
+Detailed timetable information is available from an Education and Course Advisor (ECA)

 Assessment MethodsAssessment is based on the your ability to achieve unit outcomes.
 There is the opportunity for workplace delivery and assessment of competencies and methods include demonstration of skills, tests and assignments, folios and log books, oral activities, and third party reports